 5. Social Media and Live Streaming

 Live streaming is certainly the most explosive form of social media publicize in recent times and numbers are always a good thing for PR.
 As you know, social media is also free and the fastest way to reach a target market in any industry.
-From Facebook and Instagram to Twitter, Linkedin and Twitch, engaging content on social media also has the potential to stand out – something which is increasing hard to do in Silicon Valley.
+From Facebook and Instagram to Twitter, Linkedin and Twitch, engaging content on social media also has the potential to stand out – something which is increasingly hard to do in Silicon Valley.

 6. Embracing the Power of Linkedin